Welcome to today's edition of the Rush 24-7 podcast.

 Why was she so off?

-Well, first of all, they made a bunch of mistakes in writing this bill, as you know.
+Well, first of all, They made a bunch of mistakes in writing this bill, as you know.

-They they first of all, they outsourced it to the Congress.
+First of all, they outsourced it to the Congress.

-They simply said, you know, we we you know, we need a package of between six hundred and seventy and seven hundred and seventy billion dollars, but we'll take eight hundred and fifty billion dollars, and of course, Congress immediately started aiming towards $850 billion.
+They simply said, you know, we need a package of between $670 and $770 billion, but we'll take $850 billion.

 This was right after the election.

-I want to be the President of the United States, not blue states or red states.
+I want to be the president of the United States, not blue states or red states.

-Well, once he got into office, he lost that and sort of basically said, go up to the kill, talk about what we want on the stimulus, but be sure only to meet with Democrats, because we can't trust to meet with those Republicans.
+Well, once he got into office, he lost that and sort of basically said, go up to the kill, talk about what we want on the stimulus, but be sure only to meet with Democrats because we can't trust to meet with those Republicans.

 They don't obviously want what we want, so don't meet with them.

-Uh in that big spending package, we'll describe what we want you to put into it, but we'll only describe less than half of the money.
+And the third mistake they made was they said, you know what, in that big spending package, we'll describe what we want you to put into it, but we'll only describe less than half of the money.

 You go figure out what it is.